ericfesta2/oxwall/README.md

 OXWALL STORE
 ============

-Oxwall has it's own public Store with numerous themes and plugins available for download.
+Oxwall has its own public Store with numerous themes and plugins available for download.
 Themes and plugins in the Store are created by the Oxwall Foundation team or third-party contributors.
 Users can share their plugins and themes with the community by submitting them to the Store.

 More info about Oxwall Store:
  * Oxwall Store: